GPurgatorio/Baloons/README.md

 ESC to get to the menu, Arrow-Keys let you move, Q and E makes you aim, Spacebar (press it more -> shoot more distant) lets you shoot the selected weapon and +/- lets you change the weapon you're currently using.

 Yeah, there are probably bugs, feel free to tell me which one you can find :)
-And no, the Analog Clock "not showing" (aka Flickering) is not a bug, I was trying to simulate the ficker problem resolved with many techniques like DoubleBuffering, just press ESC, Settings (Impostazioni) and enable Double Buffer.
+And no, the Analog Clock "not showing" (aka Flickering) is not a bug, I was trying to simulate the flicker problem resolved with many techniques like DoubleBuffering, just press ESC, Settings (Impostazioni) and enable Double Buffer.
 As I said, it's a course's Easter Egg :)

 About the project: